 Found 40 - 50 results of 113 programs matching keyword "life on mars"

+In this video from NASA's Jet Propulsion Laboratory, an animation shows the major mission events of the Curiosity rover's landing on Mars.
+Virtual worlds have physics.
+In this exhibit a visitor knocks over a small domino which knocks over a larger domino and so on down an exponentially growing line of dominoes which all the while obey the laws of physics.
+Virtual Worlds are social spaces--music and dancing are ubiquitous, and so we made an exhibit that mixes a unique color for every avatar into a blend of colors when they dance together.
 It's time for a new mission to Mars!
 Join Exploratorium science educators as we celebrate the launch of the newest rover, Curiosity, as it begins it's 8 1/2 month journey to the planet Mars.
 We will look at the launch itself, talk a little bit about MSL(Mars Science Laboratory) and Curiosity, summarize the history of Mars exploration, and look forward to what is next!
 This After Dark, the Exploratorium hit repeat on favorite memories.
 Guests explored the fascinating worlds of reminiscence and repetition—and then backwards skated through their own nostalgia on our temporary roller rink.
 You've probably heard about the Texas-sized island of plastic trash swirling in the center of the Pacific Ocean.
 But did you know we have our own pockets of floating trash right here in San Francisco Bay?
 Join us on a trash safari with Sealife Convervation—a research and education group studying the volume, distribution, and sources of trash in the San Francisco and Monterey Bays.

 Made by the Exploratorium's Teacher Institute, this "machinima"--a film made entirely in a virtual world, highlights the exhibits and recent events in Second Life on the Exploratorium Island and 'Sploland sims.
 Twenty-seven miles beyond the Golden Gate, the craggy Farallon Islands have been home to fur-seal hunters from Russia, a gold-rush-era egg business, and even a nuclear waste dump.
 Today they’re home to 250,000 sea birds, not to mention seals, sea lions, whales, and sharks.
 What makes these stark-looking islands so attractive to wildlife?

 What are you afraid of?
 Snakes?
 Spiders?
 Heights?
 This After Dark event investigated the psychology and biology of fear, and included Damian Cooksey confronting his fear by demonstrating the sport of highlining far above visitors’ heads.
 Dr. Laura Peticolas is a physicist at UC Berkeley's Space Physics Research group.
 She studies the Aurora to learn more about the Earth and the workings of our Solar System.
 She's currently working with NASA's Mars data to understand why the Martian aurora looks the way it does.
 In this podcast she discusses her research, her inspiration and how and why scientists sonify data.
-Filmmaker Douglas Gayeton talks about the making of his film, "Molotov Alva and His Search for the Creator: A Second Life Odyssey" following a "mixed-reality" screening at the Exploratorium and on Exploratorium Island in the virtual world, Second Life, part of Cinema Arts event Fabricated Realities.
-An Exploratorium and NASA Sun-Earth Connection Education Forum Event